 HER-P 201 Painting I (3 cr.)
 P: Foundation Program.
-Investigation of the figure and landscape in painting.
+Investigation of fundamental issues of painting, primarily through still lifes.
 Emphasis on composition, content, and the development of a working knowledge of painting processes.

 HER-P 202 Painting II (3 cr.)
 P: Foundation Program.
-Investigation of the figure and landscape in painting.
-Emphasis on composition, content, and the development of a working knowledge of painting processes.
+Continued investigation of techniques and processes of painting through still-lifes, the figure and landscape.
+Emphasis on form, and composition, and content, and an exploration of nonrepresentational modes of painting.